 Carrots thrives in well-drained, loose soil enriched with organic matter.
 Adequate moisture and sunlight support robust root growth and vibrant foliage.
 Carrots offer general benefits to neighboring plants by improving soil structure with their deep taproots, enhancing soil aeration, and creating pathways for water and nutrients to reach other plant roots.

-Planting these plants next to pepper have huge negative effects on the development of your plant.
+Planting these plants next to pepper has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your pepper.
 Because of these negative effects, we don’t recomment growing the plants below next to your pepper.

 Broccoli